-22 Years Ago: Def Leppard Clean Out Their Closet on ‘Retro-Active’
+30 Years Ago: Def Leppard Cleans Out the Closet for ‘Retro-Active’

-By the start of the '90s, Def Leppard had established themselves, not only as one of the world’s premier hard rock rock bands, but also one of its most unfortunate.
+By the start of the '90s, Def Leppard had long-since established themselves both as one of the world’s best hard-rock bands – and also one of its most unfortunate.

-The fact that the British group survived the twin blows of Rick Allen’s horrific 1984 car accident (which resulted in the amputation of his left arm) and the heartbreaking, alcohol-related death of guitarist Steve Clarke in 1991 is remarkable enough.
-That they still managed to perform before millions of people and sell upwards of 20 million albums along the way, is nothing short of miraculous.
+The fact that they survived the twin blows of Rick Allen’s horrific 1984 car accident (which resulted in the amputation of his left arm) and the heartbreaking, alcohol-related death of guitarist Steve Clarke in 1991 is remarkable enough.
+That Def Leppard still managed to perform before millions of people and sell upwards of 20 million albums along the way?
+Nothing short of miraculous.

-Just as miraculous is the patience displayed by Def Leppard fans, who stuck by the band throughout these travails despite being forced to wait as much as four or five years between studio albums.
-So as the quintet (now complemented by former Dio and Whitesnake guitarist, Vivian Campbell) came off the concert trail in support of 1992‘s Adrenalize towards the end of 1993, these fans were already digging in for what was bound to be a lengthy hiatus until the group’s next release.
+Just as incredible is the patience displayed by their followers, who stuck by Def Leppard throughout these travails even when they had to wait as long as four or five years between studio albums.
+The group had retooled with former Dio and Whitesnake guitarist Vivian Campbell, then hit the concert trail in support of Adrenalize.
+But fans were probably digging in for a lengthy hiatus in late 1993 as those shows ended.

-Luckily, plans had already been set in motion at the band’s longtime label, Mercury Records, to ease the fans’ suffering during this waiting period, by emptying the vaults into a fascinating collection of lost tracks, B-sides, and studio outtakes that they aptly named Retro-Active.
-This proved to be quite the stocking-stuffer for long-suffering Leppard supporters, as it took them on a trip down memory lane with sounds and styles representing virtually all eras of the band’s constant musical evolution.
+Except plans had already been set in motion at Mercury Records, the band’s longtime label, to empty the vaults into a fascinating collection of lost tracks, B-sides and studio outtakes.
+The aptly named Retro-Active, released on Oct.
+4, 1993, proved to be quite the stocking-stuffer, as it took fans on a trip down memory lane with sounds and styles representing virtually all eras of the band’s constant musical evolution.